IHTSDO/SNOMED-in-5-minutes/android-client-snomed-browser/README.md

 [![Build Status][travis-image]][travis-url]

+**NB - These examples have not yet been updated to work with the Snowstorm terminiology server**

 This is a simple SNOMED API Android Client based on Java and Python examples from [SNOMED-in-5-minutes](https://github.com/IHTSDO/SNOMED-in-5-minutes) repository

 ## Building the Project